SelinaDev/Roguelikedev-Tutorial-Tuesday-2024/README.md

 ## Web Build

-You can a web-playable version on the GitHub Pages site for this repository: https://selinadev.github.io/Roguelikedev-Tutorial-Tuesday-2024/
-The web-build is playable by 1-2 players.
+You can a web-playable version on itch.io: https://selinadev.itch.io/roguelikedev-tutorial-tuesday-2024 The web-build is playable by 1-2 players.
 The game works with keyboard or controller input (in split-screen mode only one player can use keyboard input).

-This version is automatically built from the main branch of this repository.